West Virginia desk · Formerly incarcerated or family of

 Find every West Virginia bill affecting your community

-CivicRadar matches West Virginia bills against your full community profile — not just formerly incarcerated or family of.
-LGBTQ+, immigrant, renter, Medicaid recipient, and 19 more.
+CivicRadar matches West Virginia bills to your whole profile: formerly incarcerated or family of plus LGBTQ+, immigrant, renter, Medicaid recipient, and 19 more.
 Free.
 No account.
 Stays on your device.
 Your rep needs to hear from you before the vote.

 Get my matched bills →